 Fil-Am.
 Plucky Accountant.
 Cat Dad.
 TTRPG Nomad.
 (He/him)

-My name is Anino and I am a variety streamer frequently found on Twitch.tv.
+I am a variety streamer frequently found on Twitch.tv.
 Whether it's console, PC,or tabletop gaming, my mission remains unchanged: to encourage everyone to be their most thoughtful selves and build better, inclusive communities.
 Join me by following me on Twitter @AninoGaming, tuning into my streams, or by making a donation through my Ko-Fi Page.

 If you are looking for someone with a touch of professionalism to join your ttrpg livestreams or playtest your games and offer constructive feedback, please feel free to reach out to me via email or Twitter DMs.